Dr Tom Farrow

 In 2016 I appointed as Associate Director of Student Affairs (previously known as Undergraduate Dean) for the MBChB course.
-In 2017, I was appointed as Director of first-year Medicine (MBChB, Phase 1) and in 2018 as Director of Undergraduate Learning and Teaching for Department of Neuroscience.
+In 2017, I was appointed as Director of first-year Medicine (MBChB, Phase 1) and in 2018 as Director of Undergraduate Learning and Teaching for the former Department of Neuroscience.
 In 2018 I was appointed as Senior University Teacher.

 I continue to supervise MSc and PhD research students, but now devote most of my time to Medical education.

 - Research interests